M27113/AI_Task_Planner/README.md

 ## 🧠 AI Assistance Disclosure

-This project leveraged AI (ChatGPT) for guidance on code readability and organization.
+This project leveraged AI (ChatGPT) for guidance on refining prompts and enhancing readability.
 All design, implementation, debugging, testing, integration, and learning were carried out independently by me.